Machine room in Kvilldal, Norway's largest hydropower plant and part of the Ulla-Førre development.

 This is where digitalisation comes into play.

-"All our hydropower plants are automated, but risk assessments are still based on physical inspections and manual calculations.
+"All our hydropower plants are automated, but risk assessments are still largely based on physical inspections and manual calculations.
 This means there is a major potential for digitalisation," she says.

 "We were looking for a crystal ball and wanted to find out whether computer-driven models could give us the answers we needed.
-The goal is to utilise the entire life expectancy of parts and components, while avoiding failures and unplanned downtime at the power plants.
+Our goal is always to utilise the entire life expectancy of parts and components, while avoiding failures and unplanned downtime at the power plants.
 With more precise risk assessments, we can also minimise planned downtime in connection with maintenance and improvements," says Feurst.

 "The maintenance manager can place the palm of his hand on the turbine and immediately feel if the vibration is correct.
 But what happens when he's no longer there?
-It was crucial for us to have close dialogue with the maintenance team and to absorb their knowledge.
+It is crucial for us to have close dialogue with the maintenance team and to absorb their knowledge.
 People with high levels of expertise have made professional assessments in the power plants for almost a hundred years.
 The experience gained from this is very valuable in general, and particularly when we're going to create accurate computer-driven models," she says.